michaelgruczel/machine-learning-tutorial/README.md

     brew install hadoop

-There are 2 ways to use hadoop locally, you can run a single node cluster locally or you can just execute the libs directly.
+There are 2 ways to use hadoop locally:

+* you can run a single node cluster locally
+* you can just use the libs directly.

+If you want to use the second option, then skip the next lines and continue at "simple usage".
-In case you want to do it the first way, you have to do this:
+The first option is far more complicated, but offers more support in terms of using the api and so on.
+In case you want to do it the hard way, you have to do this:

+ensure ssh login locally works:

     // enable ssh login to localhost
     ssh localhost